hugopendlebury/fastregex/README.md

 ## 📄 License

-fastre is open-source software licensed under the MIT license.
+fastregex is open-source software licensed under the MIT license.